Medical Women in America (and beyond)

 It was important for women to have access to the best schools the country had to offer so they couldn’t be lumped into the mix of “bone-setters, hypnotists, hydropaths and unqualified midwives” found practicing medicine.
 It was important for them to have MDs after their names to help establish their professional status.
 There was also a growing demand for woman to have access to information about their own bodies or “to fully understand the physical laws which govern their own organisation.”
 [TCOTP, 30] There was growing demand for woman to take on more obstetric cases.

-• The Female Medical College of Pennsylvania was founded in Philadelphia by a group of Quakers who believed in women’s right to education.
 In 1867 the name would change to The Women’s Medical College of Pennsylvania.
 One of the first graduates was Hannah Longshore.
 She had a difficult time establishing a practice since the leading pharmacists refused to sell her drugs.
 She was told “you are out of your sphere!
 Go home and darn your husband’s stockings!
 Housekeeping is the business for women.”

 • Interest in alternative medicine was growing and since traditional medical school was closed to women, some chose to train in irregular methods.
 Harriot Hunt was a well know practitioner, offering her patients counseling, herbs and rest.
 [WIWC, 31]